Product Manager at Relevant Software

 Reinforcement Learning Models

-GoalTo train models to make a sequence of decisions by rewarding desirable actions and/or punishing undesirable ones
+GoalTraining models to make decisions by rewarding correct actions and penalizing undesirable ones

 Source: IBM